Stojan Vranješ

-Stojan Vranješ (Serbian Cyrillic: Стојан Врањеш; born 11 October 1986) is a Bosnian professional footballer who plays as a midfielder.
+Stojan Vranješ (Serbian Cyrillic: Стојан Врањеш; born 11 October 1986) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Borac Banja Luka.

 Club career

 Early career

-Vranješ started his career at his hometown club Borac Banja Luka.
-There, he spent a total of five seasons, before moving to Romania, where he played for Pandurii and CFR Cluj.
+Vranješ spent his youth career at his hometown club Borac Banja Luka, as well as Croatian clubs Dugo Selo and HAŠK.
+In 2005, he joined Borac's first team and stayed with the club for five seasons before moving to Romania, where he played for Pandurii and CFR Cluj.

 Vojvodina

 On 6 February 2013, Vranješ signed a two-year contract with Serbian giants Vojvodina.
 He scored his first goal for Vojvodina in a 2–1 win against Smederevo on 27 February 2013.
 He scored a goal from distance in a 3–0 win against Donji Srem on 19 March 2013, which Donji Srem manager Bogić Bogićević dubbed a "euro-goal".

 Adventure in Poland

 In February 2014, Vranješ was transferred from Vojvodina to Polish club Lechia Gdańsk for 200,000 Euros.
 After impressing at Lechia, scoring 16 goals in 52 appearances, he was transferred to Legia Warsaw on 29 August 2015.
 While at Legia, Vranješ won both the Ekstraklasa and Polish Cup in 2016.
 On 9 January 2017, shortly after leaving Legia, he signed a contract with Piast Gliwice.
 On 15 January 2018, Vranješ left the club after not having enough playing time in that season.
 Both sides said they are on good terms still to this day.